 ROTTING

 The sight of rotting is a familiar one to many of us, as the weathering that outdoor wood must endure here in the UK can be substantial.
 Rotting is caused by a fungus that feeds off the timber until it begins to weaken and breakdown.
 This fungus thrives in highly saturated conditions, meaning it is primarily caused wood absorbing and holding large amounts of moisture.
 Once the rotting sets in, it will only worsen until the source of the moisture is prevented.
-The resulting wood after the rot has attacked the material can often need substantial repair work, which is why the best form of treatment for rotting is to prevent the water ingress in the first instance.
+The resulting wood after the rot has attacked the material can often need substantial repair work, which is why the best form of treatment for rotting is to limit the water ingress in the first instance.

 ORGANIC GROWTH